Panoptikum-social/blog.panoptikum.social/pages/api.md

 # API

 The API adheres to [json:api](http://jsonapi.org) standards.

-## Endpoints

 All endpoints are available without throttling.

 ### Get public data